dotnet/performance/docs/benchmarkdotnet.md

 dotnet build -c Release
 ```

-If you don't want to install all of them and just run the benchmarks for selected runtime(s), you need to manually edit the [common.props](../build/common.props) file.
+If you don't want to install all of them and just run the benchmarks for selected runtime(s), you need to manually edit the [MicroBenchmarks.csproj](../src/benchmarks/micro/MicroBenchmarks.csproj) file.

 ```diff
 -<TargetFrameworks>netcoreapp2.1;netcoreapp3.0;netcoreapp3.1;netcoreapp5.0</TargetFrameworks>
 +<TargetFrameworks>netcoreapp5.0</TargetFrameworks>
 ```

+The alternative is to set `PERFLAB_TARGET_FRAMEWORKS` environment variable to selected Target Framework Moniker.

 ### Using Python script